williamzebrowskI/assistant-api/README.md

     ```

 3. **Accessing the Chat Interface:**
-    Once the server is up and running, open the `index.html` file in a web browser to see the chat interface.
-This file should be located in your project directory.
-If you're using an IDE that supports live previews, you can also use that feature to open the file.
+    Once the server is up and running, a link is provided in the logs directed to the chat widget

 ### Running without Docker